 Necessity for a consciousness mutation.
-Just as in other sciences. so also in Christian Science, an atomistic approach to a subject is inadequate, outmoded, obsolete.
+Just as in other sciences, so also in Christian Science, an atomistic approach to a subject is inadequate, outmoded, and obsolete.
 An atomistic consciousness cannot take cognizance of a structured subject.
 What is therefore needed is not so much a consciousness expansion, obtained by adding more and more facts, but a consciousness mutation, the shift from an atomistic to a structured consciousness.
-This can be achieved by directing our study to the investigation of the divine system of Christian Science, which includes the seven synonymous terms for God, the four sides of the holy city (as Word, Christ, Christianity and Science), as well as the four levels of Science (Science itself, divine Science, absolute Christian Science and Christian Science).
+This can be achieved by directing our study to the investigation of the divine system of Christian Science, which includes the 7 synonymous terms for God, the four sides of the holy city (as Word, Christ, Christianity and Science), as well as the 4 levels of Science (Science itself, divine Science, absolute Christian Science and Christian Science).
 In this way our interest is primarily focused, not on isolated specific truths, but on the categories and system of divine metaphysics.
-Mary Baker Eddy expected that "the education of the future will be instruction, in spiritual Science, against the material symbolic counterfeit sciences" (Mis.
+Mary Baker Eddy expected that:

+"The education of the future will be instruction, in spiritual Science, against the material symbolic counterfeit sciences" (Mis.
 61:4).

 As long as Christian Science is regarded merely as a religion it cannot be taught in schools, where scientific subjects will not be accepted unless they are presented in a scientific way.
-Without re-educating ourselves out of a religious into a scientific sense we cannot offer schools instruction in spiritual Science.
-We would all love to see Christian Science taught in universities, colleges and schools, and we are disappointed that after a century Christian Science is still not accepted and taught as a regular subject.
-Furthermore, we silently accuse these educational institutions of being unprogressive, narrow-minded and closed to new ideas.
-Instead of blaming them, however, we should rather blame ourselves for not having investigated Christian Science scientifically, and therefore for not being able to present the subject scientifically.
-It is first of all up to us to understand the divine Principle of being in its Science so that Principle can be taught in its system, learned as a system and applied as a system.
-In this way we should arrive at the point where we could see and feel that man, as the idea of Principle, is a divine infinite calculus of ideas - a structured idea of reality in multi-dimensional operation.
+Without re-educating ourselves out of a religious sense and into a scientific sense we cannot offer schools instruction in spiritual Science.
+We would all love to see Christian Science taught in universities, colleges, and schools, and we are disappointed that a century later Christian Science is still not accepted and taught as a regular subject.
+Furthermore, we silently accuse these educational institutions of being unprogressive, narrow-minded, and closed to new ideas.
+Instead of blaming them, we should rather blame ourselves for not having investigated Christian Science scientifically, and are therefore unable to present the subject scientifically.
+We must first understand the divine Principle of being in its Science before Principle can be taught in its system, learned as a system, and applied as a system.
+In this way, we should arrive at the point where we could see and feel that man, as the idea of Principle, is a divine infinite calculus of ideas-a structured idea of reality in multi-dimensional operation.

 II.
-The structure of the textbook
+The structure of the Textbook

-What constitutes the structure of the textbook?
-The textbook has 18 chapters, but the 17th chapter, 'Glossary', is "added" (S. & H. 579:4) and, being an appendix, does not form part of its structure; and the same holds true for the 18th chapter, 'Fruitage'.
-The first 16 chapters therefore constitute the whole structure of the textbook.
+What constitutes the structure of the Textbook?
+The Textbook has 18 chapters, but the 17th chapter, "Glossary," is "added" (S&H 579:4) and, being an appendix, does not form part of its structure.
+The same holds true for the 18th chapter, "Fruitage."
+The first 16 chapters therefore constitute the whole structure of the Textbook.